tencentyun/intlcloud-documents/product/视频服务/云点播/用户指南/视频处理设置/任务流设置_intl.md

 ![Task Flow](https://main.qcloudimg.com/raw/a47ba19d0719ea474a640790b2a8b26d.png)

 You can create a name and configure tasks for the task flow template.
-You need to select a least one task from transcoding, screen capturing, thumbnail downloading, GIF generating, and video auditing to configure a task flow.
+You need to select a least one task from transcoding, screen capturing, thumbnail downloading, animated image generating, and video auditing to configure a task flow.
 ![Create Task Flow](https://main.qcloudimg.com/raw/f1a66053364891b0f283c13e9364bb73.png)
 Click **Submit** to create a task flow.
 The system will notify you once the task flow is created successfully, then you will see information about the task flow in the task flow list.